ozaytsev86/pomothor/README.md

 ## Changelog

 ### 2.0.0
-* added teams support, from now on you can create a team and share a URL to have "private room"
+* added teams support, from now on you can create a team and share the URL to have your own space
+* updated L&F

 ### 1.1.0
 * added router, functionality of pomodoro moved to '/teams' route